intel-analytics/ipex-llm/docs/mddocs/Quickstart/llamacpp_portable_zip_gpu_quickstart.md

 ### Prerequisites

+Check your GPU driver version, and update it if needed; we recommend following [Intel client GPU driver installation guide](https://dgpu-docs.intel.com/driver/client/overview.html) to install your GPU driver.

 ### Step 1: Download and Extract

 Download IPEX-LLM llama.cpp portable tgz for Linux users from the [link](https://github.com/intel/ipex-llm/releases/tag/v2.2.0-nightly).

-Then, extract the zip file to a folder.
+Then, extract the tgz file to a folder.

 ### Step 2: Runtime Configuration